 Sennheiser HD 800 S is without exaggeration, a legendary model.
 Perhaps it is one of the most recognizable open headphones not only of the Sennheiser brand and this design in general.
 At the time of writing, the model’s average market value fluctuates in different directions from the amount of $1500.
 As is believed to be such an expensive product, the Sennheiser HD 800 S is sold in a huge package of thick and hard cardboard, the opening which you can find the cherished headphones lying in the “silk”.

-The Sennheiser HD 800 S has a very bright and unique design that probably makes no sense because it is noticeably a naked look.
-So what is this creation made of?
+The Sennheiser HD 800 S has a very bright and unique design which is noticed immediately after unpacking.
+So what is this headphone made of?
 For those who often deal with premium models of headphones, it’s no secret that manufacturers usually try to use materials such as aluminum, steel, wood, and leather.
 Still, in the HD 800 S case, this rule seems to have lost its force.
 As you are not looking for, here you will not be able to find either wood or leather, and steel elements are found in very limited quantities, everywhere inferior to the quality to the touch, but still plastic.

 The manufacturer’s website says the following verbatim about the materials used: “The headband made of multilayer metal and plastic minimizes vibration.
 The microfibre ear cushions provide exceptional comfort even with long listening times.
 The HD 800 and HD 800 S are manufactured in Germany using the best materials and components.
 The headphone converters are encased in a precision stainless steel case, while the headband and headband mounts are made from aerospace materials to ensure high strength with minimal weight.